IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 If the token verification, scope matching or the access policy enforcement fails, the Resource Server SHALL respond a HTTP 401 (Unauthorized) error.

+Authorization Clients receiving a HTTP 401 (Unauthorized) error SHOULD NOT retry the request with the same token.
+An Authorization Client SHOULD reformulate the request or obtain a new token from the Authorization Server before retrying.

 #### 3.72.7.1 JSON Web Token Option
 A Resource Server that claims conformance to the JSON Web Token Option SHALL be able to interpret and validate the access token as a JWT Token as defined in Section [3.71.4.2.2](#371422-json-web-token-option).